About Cross-Country Skiing and Roller Skiing

 Sondre Norheim, a Norwegian from the Telemark District of Norway, is credited with pioneering skiing as a sport in the 19th Century.
 He developed curved Telemark skis, and bindings, and his

 name has become synonymous with the 'Telemark Turn' and ski racing.

-Modern Nordic skiing comprises several disciplines, all of which are very popular today; cross-country skiing, ski touring, telemark skiing and biathlon (more information from www.britishbiathlon.com).
-Our courses mainly concentrate on cross-country skiing.
-Although most of the principles of cross-country skiing are the same as those applied to the downhill, or Alpine sport, (for example turning, stopping, balancing, weight distribution and transfer), the significant difference between the two disciplines lies in the design, shape and function of the skis.
+Modern Nordic skiing comprises several disciplines, all of which are very popular today; cross-country (track) skiing, ski skating, ski touring, telemark skiing, biathlon (ski and shooting) and now roller skiing.
+Although most of the principles of cross-country skiing are the same as those applied to the downhill, or Alpine, sport (for example turning, stopping, balancing, weight distribution and transfer) the significant difference between the two disciplines lies in the design, shape and function of the skis.

 For further information on cross-country skiing in Norway: